-CTET exam comprises two papers- Paper I & Paper-II.
-The candidates who will qualify the Paper I will be eligible for teaching in Classes 1 to 5, whereas, the candidates who will pass Paper-II will be eligible for teaching in Classes 6 and 7.
-The candidates will be provided with a total time duration of 2 hours 30 minutes for both the papers.
-Paper I, & Paper-II will have a total of 150 objective type questions.
-There are also some qualifying marks that the authority has released for different categories to be eligible for recruitment in various schools.
-No age limit is there to appear for the CTET exam as per the notification of CBSE.
+CTET exam comprises two papers, Paper I and Paper II.
+The candidates qualifying the Paper I will be eligible for teaching in classes 1 to 5, whereas the candidates who pass Paper-II will be eligible for teaching in Classes 6 and 7.
+The candidates will be provided with a total duration of 2 hours 30 minutes for both papers.
+Paper I & Paper-II will have a total of 150 objective type questions.

 CTET Qualifying Marks 2021

-- Qualifying marks describe the marks that the candidate must score to get selected for the exam.
+- Qualifying marks describe the marks that should be scored by the candidate to get selected for the exam.

-- Candidates who will secure the qualifying marks or more than that will be considered as qualified.
+- Candidates who will secure the qualifying marks or more than that will be considered qualified.

-- The qualifying marks of CTET vary with categories like general, SC/ST, and OBC.
+- The qualifying marks of CTET vary with categories like general, OBC, and SC/ST.

 - The qualifying marks of CTET for different categories are: